IRB Application Process

 - View the IRB Checklist for more information about required support documentation needed to complete your IRB packet.

-- Build your application packet using the forms below and using the application provided by Classroom Support.
+- Build your application packet using the forms below and the application in the IRB Manager.

 - Data Usage, Storage, and Destruction Agreement

 - Consent Form

 Upon receipt of the application, a verification email will be sent.
 The IRB will review the application.
 Questions, concerns, or clarification may be requested.
 IRB applications are reviewed on a rolling basis.
 The IRB Committee meets twice per month, on average.
 Incomplete applications will be returned to applicants and the review will be deferred until the application is complete.
 Applicants will be notified of the committee’s decision within a month.